Victims identified in Canandaigua homicide

 CANANDAIGUA, N.Y.
-(WROC WETM-TV) — The Ontario County Sheriff’s Office has released the names of the victims involved in a fatal Canandaigua stabbing that took place last week.
+(WROC) — The Ontario County Sheriff’s Office has released the names of the victims involved in a fatal Canandaigua stabbing that took place last week.

 Julianne Baker, 58 of Fairport, was killed and Dennis J. Gruttadaro, 62 of Rochester, was injured after the attack that happened on County Road 16, late Thursday night.